 Q: Who is eligible to receive the COVID-19 vaccine?

-Anyone age 16 and older in the State of Wisconsin is eligible to receive the COVID-19 vaccine.
-While pregnant women can be vaccinated, the City of Racine Public Health Department cannot accommodate this at the community-based clinics at Regency Mall and Festival Hall.
+Anyone age 12 and older in the State of Wisconsin is eligible to receive the COVID-19 vaccine.
+While pregnant women can be vaccinated, the City of Racine Public Health Department cannot accommodate this at the Festival Hall clinic.

 Q. Which vaccine is the City of Racine’s community-based clinics using?